 One might ask, what could be the reason for the rising number of hacks?
-We say, one among the many notable reasons is the lack of credibility given to third-party security audits and the reliance of the DeFi industry on unaudited code.
+We say, one of the many notable reasons is the lack of credibility given to third-party security audits and the reliance of the DeFi industry on unaudited code.

-“Auditing is not a silver bullet, and not all audits are equal, but it is a crucial step for any DeFi contracts before deployment.”
+?Auditing is not a silver bullet, and not all audits are equal, but it is a crucial step for any DeFi contracts before deployment.?

-What is a DeFi security audit?
+What is a DeFi Security Audit?

 In simple terms, a DeFi audit is a comprehensive assessment of the code by professionals to point out the potential threats in your smart contract.
 There are several threats that a DeFi application is exposed to, such as re-entrancy attacks, DoS attacks, front-running, etc, which can be mitigated if the code is audited.
 Audits help to detect uneven and unexpected vulnerabilities of smart contracts before project deployment and therefore, prevent DeFi hacks.

-The ultimate goal of a security audit is to guarantee that the code is free of bugs and behaves as intended, under every given circumstance.
-A completed audit means that the code was reviewed, though the rigorousness of the audit may vary substantially – and this rigor is what matters for security, not merely the presence of an audit.
+The ultimate goal of a DeFi security audit is to guarantee that the code is free of bugs and behaves as intended, under every given circumstance.
+A completed audit means that the code was reviewed, though the rigorousness of the audit may vary substantially ? and this rigor is what matters for security, not merely the presence of an audit.

-Steps involved in a DeFi audit
+Steps Involved in a DeFi Audit

-The process of auditing DeFi exchange contracts covers four major dimensions of users’ privacy— defense of private key architecture security, business logic, data maintenance, and infrastructure to ensure the safe and stable operation of the exchange business.
+The process of auditing DeFi exchange contracts covers four major dimensions of users? privacy? defense of private key architecture security, business logic, data maintenance, and infrastructure to ensure the safe and stable operation of the exchange business.

 Before starting to dig into the code, the auditors will want to sit with the development team to understand the underlying architecture and intended behavior of the smart contract.
 Whitepapers and detailed documentation prove to be quite helpful in this phase.